influxdata/ifql/SPEC.md

 We should simplify it and use the EBNF grammar.
 This requires redoing the parser in something besides PEG.

+#### Function literals

+A function literal defines a new function with a body and parameters.
+The function body may be a block or a single expression.
+The function body must have a return statement if it is an explicit block, otherwise the expression is the return value.

+    FunctionLit        = FunctionParameters "=>" FunctionBody .
+    FunctionParameters = "(" [ ParameterList [ "," ] ] ")" .
+    ParameterList      = ParameterDecl { "," ParameterDecl } .
+    ParameterDecl      = identifier [ "=" Expression ] .
+    FunctionBody       = Expression | Block .

+Examples:

+    () => 1 // function returns the value 1
+    (a, b) => a + b // function returns the sum of a and b (x=1, y=1) => x * y // function with default values
+    (a, b, c) => { // function with a block body d = a + b
+        return d / c
+    }

+All function literals are anonymous.
+A function may be given a name using a variable assignment.

+    add = (a,b) => a + b
+    mul = (a,b) => a * b

+Function literals are _closures_: they may refer to variables defined is a surrounding block.
+Those variables are shared between the function literal and the surrounding block.

 #### Call expressions